Difference Between Management Accounts and Statutory Accounts

 Only when a company attains a dormant status is it exempted from preparing audited financial statements.

-Now that you know what management account and statutory account mean, understand the differences to decide how best you can utilise them for your company’s financial health.
+Now that you know what management account and statutory account mean, understand the differences to decide how best you can utilize them for your company’s financial health.

 Here are the major differences between management accounts and statutory accounts: